Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Introduction

-To illustrate the difficulty for queries with self-joins, consider the task of finding all occurrences of the following patterns in a node colored directed graph (where the red circle denotes a red node).
+To illustrate the intricacies that arise with self-joins, consider the task of finding all occurrences of the following patterns in a node-colored directed graph (where the red circle denotes a red node).
+Note that these tasks can be phrased as conjunctive queries with self-joins, containing one binary relation describing the edges and one unary relation describing the red nodes.

-We will see that the left query, even though it is cyclic, can be enumerated with constant delay after a linear preprocessing time.
-Adding a unary predicate can make a difference: we will see that the middle query can be enumerated with linear delay but not with constant delay.
-However, for the rightmost query (that differs from the left one by the change of direction of one edge), one cannot even produce one solution in linear time.
+We will see that $q_1$, even though cyclic, can be enumerated with constant delay after a linear preprocessing time.
+Unlike the self-join-free case, adding a unary atom to a query may change its complexity: we will see that $q_2$ can be answered with linear delay but not with constant delay (after only linear preprocessing).
+However, for $q_3$ (that differs from $q_1$ by the direction of one edge), we cannot even produce one solution in linear time.
+This again differs from the self-join-free case, in which the variable order in atoms cannot affect the complexity.

-Our results can be summarized as follows.
-We first show that, in order to have a difference in evaluation complexity between self-join-free queries and queries with self-joins, the arity of the query needs to be greater than two.
-Moreover, the queries need to have an acyclic core in the sense that the Boolean associated query, which quantifies all the free variables, is such that its minimal equivalent query is acyclic (as an example, in the three queries depicted above, the two leftmost ones have an acyclic core but not the rightmost one).
-Unsurprisingly, our lower bounds are subject to some conjectures as in the self-join-free case.

-We then provide a toolbox for showing hardness or easiness of queries with self-joins and illustrate the usage of this toolbox with numerous examples.
-In particular, we identify a sufficient condition for being enumerable with linear delay (and linear preprocessing time) and a sufficient condition for not being enumerable with those time constraints.
-Then, in the last section we do the same with constant delay and linear preprocessing time.
-For both linear and constant delay enumeration, we give concrete examples of queries for which we were not able to use our toolbox and whose complexity status thus remains open.